irys-ramirez/profile/README.md

 **April 2025 – September 2025**

-* Spearheaded a multi-region AWS disaster recovery architecture, reducing RTO by **35%**
+* Collaborated a multi-region AWS disaster recovery architecture, estimating to reduce RTO by **35%**
 * Improved observability with AppDynamics and Kibana, reducing incident resolution time by **20%**
 * Standardized service workflows and knowledge-sharing practices across the team